MattHatwey/Manemo/chapter3.md

 <Please Read Matt's Family Now>

-One day in 2035, Rainflower made her own breakfast and ate by herself.
+One day, Rainflower made her own breakfast and ate by herself.

 "What happened?" asked Matt and the others.